cuikp/AvRichTextBox/README.md

 ```

 **A Debugging panel can be displayed in Debug mode by setting "ShowDebuggerPanelInDebugMode" to True.
 The panel displays Inline debugging information - Inline starts, paragraph starts, inline texts, and indicates the inlines of the Selection start and end by background color coding.
-The Debugger panel is not shown or active in Release mode**
+No Debugger panel is created or shown in Release mode**

 The RichTextBox has the usual key functions:
 * <kbd>Ctrl</kbd>+<kbd>B</kbd> for **bold**/unbold